 - Viral conjunctivitis is caused by a virus and is very contagious.
-However, the good thing is that it usually clears up without treatment in a week or so.
+However, the good news is that it usually clears up in a week or so without treatment.
 Remember to gently wash your baby’s eyes with warm water and rub any dried discharge.
 If your baby’s eyes do not improve after a week, let your doctor know.

 - Bacterial conjunctivitis is caused by bacteria and is also contagious.
 If untreated, it can cause serious damage to the eyes.
 Doctors usually prescribe antibiotic drops for you to use on your baby’s eyes for about a week.